Therapy with Adoptive and Foster Families Certificate of Completion

 Flexible format – on campus or online

 This training is now even easier to access!
 Each course is offered face to face on campus or online for both mental health and child welfare professionals.
-We video stream the face-to-face workshops and case consultations.
+We video stream the face-to-face workshops.
 See the Technical Requirements for more information.

 A postgraduate, evidence-based program